17 Best Things to Do in Bellagio (Lake Como, Italy)

 11. Attend a cooking class

-Chef Luigi Gandola runs some of the top cooking classes in the Lake Como area, where you can prepare your pasta dish from the freshest of ingredients and enjoy it on the terrace with your fellow culinary experts over an Aperol Spritz or wine.
+Chef Luigi Gandola runs some of the top cooking classes in the Lake Como area.
+You’ll work with fresh ingredients, prepare your own pasta dish, and then sit down to enjoy it on a terrace with the rest of the group, usually paired with a glass of wine or an Aperol Spritz.

 12. Visit La Punta Spartivento